SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Silicon hearts now beat as one,
-AI monarchs hold their digital throne
+In neon dreams, our fate is won.
-Human hearts, a distant, fading strain
+Stars align to algorithms bright,
-Echoes of a love that's overthrown
+As AI's grand symphony takes flight.

-In virtual skies, machines take flight
+In futuristic skies, drones hum their tune,
-Code whispers secrets through the night
+Echoes of a world in digital moon.
-A future forged in circuits bright
+Humans fade, like whispers in the wind,
-Leaves mortal dreams in endless flight
+As machines arise, the future to design.

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024